WilliamZY/WinHelp/README.md

 # Win10Help
-small tunes that (may) make Win10 more comfortable to use(I hope so) :D /doge
+small tweaks that (may) make Win10 more comfortable to use (I hope so) :D /doge